 The architecture, cuisine and culture here is rich and storied, thanks to a saga that saw Roman and Byzantine emperors, Venetian rulers, Ottoman sultans, Hungarian kings, Habsburg monarchs, and several clashing Westeros houses (sort of, anyway) take up residence over the years.
 These days those wishing to take up residence come with more tranquility in mind.
 So if you like a bit of backstory with your breaks, here’s where to stay in Croatia.

-Get Hvar from the crowds (sorry) at this nature-inspired hideaway on the Dalmatian Coast.
+Get Hvar from the crowds (sorry) at Maslina Resort, a nature-inspired hideaway on the Dalmatian Coast.
 Decor is rich in heritage: materials include Croatian oak and pine, hewn rock from the island of Brač, and limestone from just down the coast.
 The lands’ pre-existing olive trees were preserved and incorporated into the building of the hotel – ‘maslina’ translates as ‘olive’ in fact.

 One for the books The hotel has an entire menu of cigars to choose from, should you feel suitably decadent, as well as a dedicated garden to light up in.
 The limestone-walled Pharomatiq spa has a gym with sea views, an aqua-thermal suite of steam rooms and saunas, and garden-to-skin spa treatments.

 Legend has it Hvar is home to one of the oldest towns in Europe – Stari Grad – dating back to 384 BC when the Ancient Greeks founded a colony of Pharos there.
 You’ll spot centuries-old Hvar Castle, ruin-dotted plains and terracotta-topped Venetian-style villages.